-The TADD-1 operates from a single 9 volt regulated power supply, so input signals to the MAX477 amplifiers must ride on a 4.5 volt DC bias.
+The TADD-1 operates from a single 9 volt power bus, so input signals to the MAX477 amplifiers must ride on a 4.5 volt DC bias.
 R1 and R8 provide that bias for the input of IC1, and C8 provides DC isolation.